dnanexus/dxCompiler/doc/ExpertOptions.md

 * Enact policies and practices to prevent modification of folders that will be used as input when job reuse is enabled.

 ###### Directory outputs:
 WDL 2.0 supports directory outputs.
-Specify directory outputs in your tasks/workflows by providing an output pat as a string.
+Specify directory outputs in your tasks/workflows by providing an output path as a string.
 Example:

 ```wdl